 \end{enumerate}

 Also, given $x \in X$, we define the following \emph{dynamical sets}:

 \end{definition}

-Clearly, the dynamical sets given in Definition \ref{def:chaoticsets} are symmetric in the following sense: $y \in P(x)$ if and only if $x \in P(y)$ where $P(y)$ is one of the dynamical sets given in Definition\ref{def:chaoticsets}.
-Also, from Definition \ref{def:chaoticsets} it readily follows that:
+Clearly, the dynamical sets given in Definition \ref{def:chaoticsets} are symmetric in the following sense: $y \in P(x)$ if and only if $x \in P(y)$, where $P(y)$ is one of the dynamical sets given in Definition \ref{def:chaoticsets}.
+It readily follows from Definition \ref{def:chaoticsets} that